andreasg123/portfolio-tracker/README.md

 [stockquotes.py](./portfolioapi/stockquotes.py).
 In addition, those quotes are stored in the SQLite database at the variable `quote_db` in [stockquotes.py](./portfolioapi/stockquotes.py).
-After making changes to the text files containing stock quotes, the database may be deleted to be repopulated by running `python3 stockquotes.py`.
+After making changes to the text files containing stock quotes, the database needs to be repopulated by accessing `/update-quotes`.

 For historical charts of accounts, SQLite databases are stored in `cache_dir` in [portfolio.py](./portfolioapi/portfolio.py).
-If retroactive changes are made in an account text file, the corresponding database has to be deleted.
+If retroactive changes are made in an account text file, the corresponding database has to be cleared by accessing `/clear-history?account=xyz`.

 Import from Brokerage Accounts